wp-plugins/360imobile-txtimpact-sms-messaging-plug-in/readme.txt

 == Description ==

-<a href="http://www.txtimpact.com/sms-marketing/">SMS Marketing </a> and <a href="http://www.txtimpact.com/text-message-service/">Text message service </a> plugin through TXTImpact.com allows blog's visitors to sign up to receive text message notifications whenever a new post is added.
+<a href="http://www.txtimpact.com/sms-marketing/">SMS Marketing </a> and <a href="http://www.txtimpact.com/smstext-autoresponder/">Text message marketing </a> plugin through TXTImpact.com allows blog's visitors to sign up to receive text message notifications whenever a new post is added.
 The plug-in integrates with TXTImpact.com sms marketing and text message marketing platform and allow users to signup to your mobile list via text message using a keyword on a short code.
 You can also send them text messages from admin panel whenever you like.

 <b>More Information</b>

 Visit the <a href="http://www.txtimpact.com/sms-marketing/">SMS Marketing </a> for more information.

-TXTImpact also offers text to email and <a href="http://www.txtimpact.com/email2sms/"> send text message from email </a> using email to text message service.
+TXTImpact also offers <a href="http://www.txtimpact.com/email2sms/">email to text message service </a> allows business to send text message from email.

 == Installation ==